sammyniyo/gf/FIX_DATABASE_ISSUES.md

 ---

-## Issue 2: Column 'date_of_birth' Not Found
+## Issue 3: Column 'date_of_birth' Not Found

 **Error:** `Column not found: 1054 Unknown column 'date_of_birth'`

 ### Solution:

-I've created a migration to add the missing columns.
+I've created migrations to add the missing columns and make fields nullable.
 Run these commands:

 #### On Your Local Environment (Development):